rif/imgdup2go/README.md

 go get -u -v https://github.com/rif/imgdup2go
 ```
 ## Credits
-The heavy lifting is done by the [duplo](https://github.com/rivo/duplo) library.
+The heavy lifting is done by [imgsim](https://github.com/Nr90/imgsim) and [duplo](https://github.com/rivo/duplo) libraries.
+You can find more info on the hashing algorithms at the libraries home page.

 A python version can be found [here](https://github.com/rif/imgdup)